sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 * We realize that occasionally anonymization requires the authors to remove information that affects your review (information that otherwise the paper appears to lack).
 As a reviewer, you can give the authors the benefit of the doubt.
 Use the ‘Confidential comments to the committee’ box to indicate this to us.
 Example “This paper should reference Valerie E. Taylor’s work, unless those references were removed for anonymity”).

 * Please point out typographic and grammatical errors; if there are too many to list, please state so in your review.

+* The focus of your review should be on content.
+If you find grammatical errors, try not let it distract you from reviewing the research/work presented in the paper.

 * Although the SIGCSE Technical Symposium requires all submitted papers to be polished work and are to be reviewed as if they are the final publishable version, all authors of accepted papers get a brief opportunity to improve the presentation of their paper before the camera-ready copy is due.
 Your detailed feedback may help improve a paper and by extension improve the conference.